utelecon/utelecon.github.io/en/notice/korea_telecom/index.md

 then you are likely to be a victim of this issue.

-To be sure, directly access [https://gidp.adm.u-tokyo.ac.jp/](https://gidp.adm.u-tokyo.ac.jp/) and it times out, then you are very likely to be the victim.
+To be sure, directly access [https://gidp.adm.u-tokyo.ac.jp/connect.html](https://gidp.adm.u-tokyo.ac.jp/connect.html) and if it times out, then you are very likely to be the victim.

 ## 4. How to check if you are accessing from Korea Telecom?
 {:#how-to-check}